 Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.
-With PSC, bile ducts are inflamed, and the inflammation leads to scarring and narrowing of the affected ducts.
+With PSC, bile ducts become inflamed, and the inflammation leads to scarring and narrowing of the affected ducts.
 Eventually, blockages may occur.
 As the scarring blocks more and more ducts, bile becomes trapped in the liver.
 This damages the liver and can result in fibrosis and cirrhosis of the liver and liver failure.
 Patients may eventually require a liver transplant.

 PSC does not discriminate based on age, race, or gender, but affects more males than females.

 - Many PSC patients are asymptomatic at the time of diagnosis.

 - It is estimated that there are more than 30,000 PSC patients in the United States.

 - PSC often is found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.